scop/bash-completion/doc/api-and-naming.md

 work.

 Most other functions make use of "output" variables, i.e. assign values to them.
+The name of an output variable should be basically in lowercase.
-The most common one of these is named `ret`.
-Consult the commentary before each function in the source to find out the specific names.
-`local`izing output variables before invoking a function that populates them is the caller's responsibility.
+Consult the commentary before each function in the source to find out the specific names. `local`izing output variables before invoking a function that populates them is the caller's responsibility.
 Note that if calling multiple functions that assign output to the same variable during one completion function run, each result should be copied to another variable between the calls to avoid it possibly being overwritten and lost on the next call.
 Also, the variables should also be ensured to be clear before each call that references the value, variable name, or their existence, typically by `unset -v`ing them when multiple such calls are used, to avoid them interfering with each other.

+The most common output variable is named `REPLY`.
+The use of the uppercase is unconventional, but this choice of the name is intended to be consistent with the value substitutions `${| func; }`, which is originally supported by mksh and will be supported by Bash >= 5.3.
+The value substitutions are replaced by the contents of the output variable `REPLY` set by `func`.
+Although we cannot currently assume Bash 5.3 in the codebase, but we can switch to the value substitutions at the point Bash <= 5.2 disappear from the market.

 Everything in fallback completion files (ones starting with an underscore) is considered private and is to be named accordingly.
 Fallback files are not